cbrossar/cbrossar/baton/README.md

-## Simple Plan

-EC2 tiny server with a cron.
+1. Setup on EC2 with cron jobs

-Create an EC2

-Install Python, git clone your repo

-Set up cron

-Done!
+2. Move to AWS Lambda